Hold Me Now (Johnny Logan song): Aftermath

+"Hold Me Now" is regarded as one of the high points of the contest history, it was one of fourteen songs chosen by Eurovision fans and a European Broadcasting Union (EBU) reference group, from among the 992 songs that had ever participated in the contest, to participate in the fiftieth anniversary competition Congratulations: 50 Years of the Eurovision Song Contest held on 22 October 2005 in Copenhagen, where it was voted the third-best song in Eurovision history behind "Waterloo" and "Nel blu dipinto di blu".
+On 31 March 2015, in the Eurovision sixtieth anniversary concert Eurovision Song Contest's Greatest Hits held in London, Logan performed the song as part of a medley with "Why Me?" and "What's Another Year".

+Later versions

 2001 version

-In 2001, Logan released Reach for Me, with the first two tracks being revamped versions of his Eurovision winning songs which are titled in the album as "What's Another Year 2001" and "Hold Me Now 2001" in a revamped up-beat version.
-"Hold Me Now" from the album had a limited chart success in Denmark where it made it to #9 in the Hitlisten chart.
-It also made it to #54 in Swedish Sverigetopplistan Singles Chart.
+In 2001, Logan released the album Reach for Me, with the first two tracks being revamped versions of his Eurovision winning songs which are titled in the album as "What's Another Year 2001" and "Hold Me Now 2001" in a revamped up-beat version.
+"Hold Me Now" from the album had a limited chart success in Denmark where it made it to number ine on the Hitlisten chart.
+It also made it to number 54 in Swedish Hitlistan Singles Chart.